What are good supermarket price comparison sites?

 Having said that a basket of fruit and vegetables from LIDL or ALDI may be actually cheaper than their equivalent from the bigger chains.
 It’s best to check our desires to buy products and then work out where to shop.
 I personally love Waitrose and Tesco but my partner does shop at Morrisons…

 ❓How can I reduce my food shop spend?

 - Sign up for loyalty cards, savings clubs, etc. My fav ones are myWaitrose, ClubCard or Nectar – as they say at Tescos ‘every little help’

 - Sign up for email lists and newsletters.
 These may surprise you with the deals shared rather regularly.

 - Did you consider scanning your shopping?
 I don’t mean self-scan at the supermarket when shopping – I mean with a ‘shop & scan’ scanner from Shop & Scan or Nielsen?
 Each scanned shop gives you points and once you get to a certain threshold you can exchange those for reward cards at the retailer(s) of your choice.
 I usually ‘earn’ £60 per year that way:-)

 - Supermarket swapping from time to time may give you an idea of how the same item is priced elsewhere.

 - Go to ‘World Food’ sections as often some produce is much cheaper there than in the regular place for a given product.
 For example, I get polish kefir as it’s as nice as the British one yet much cheaper when you compare unit prices

 - Use apps as ‘Too Good to Go’ or OLIO.

 - Do not forget about SAVERS & Pound Shops:-)–> that is admittedly more suited to cosmetics shopping though.

-- Finally, use Facebook to find groups related to saving money in various supermarkets
+- Finally, use Facebook groups related to saving money in various supermarkets

 How do you compare prices at the supermarkets you get your grocery from?